 "So you lack the motivation to learn.
 Is that it?"
 Byakuya asked coldly, but the teen didn't seem bothered at all.

-"Not really.
+"That's not it.
 I just had some kind of problem during the written exam…" Ichigo smiled sheepishly.

 "Wait here."
 Byakuya walked outside the room and went to his office.
-When he came back, he was carrying a violin.
+When he came back, he was already carrying a violin.
 He watched as his student's eyes widened.
 No one had seen him carrying a violin in public.
 Not even his students had heard him play.

-And Byakuya closed his eyes as he leaned his head to one side and brought his violin over his left shoulder.
+Byakuya closed his eyes as he leaned his head to one side and brought his violin over his left shoulder.
 He started playing, slowly and softly.
 'Ave Maria', his favorite.
 He knew he wasn't following the original composition and was doing what he wanted with the piece, but it was not something like bastardizing for him.
 After all, compositions were made to be broken and challenged.

-And he was not the type to just let things be as they were and let himself be caged by conventions.
+He was not the type to just let things be as they were and let himself be caged by conventions.
 He didn't like conventions at all, especially in music.

 He opened his eyes and was glad that he did when he saw the quiet awe and admiration in those brown eyes.
 They locked their gaze onto each other and Byakuya knew the reason he was playing was not merely for the boy to have passion in other instruments.
-He wanted the boy to see him play… He wanted Ichigo's eyes to lock with his gaze for a longer time… He wanted to tell the boy that it was he was being given a special attention…
+He wanted the boy to see him play… He wanted Ichigo's eyes to lock with his gaze for a longer time… He wanted to tell the boy that he was being given a special attention…

 The piece finished and then he started another one, 'Beethoven Virus'.
 This one had a really fast tempo and he almost smirked when he saw Ichigo covered his mouth, wide-eyed and shocked, eyes filled with silent admiration of Byakuya's music and not so quiet hitch in breathing.
 He was not the type to brag his talent, but if he could elicit that kind of reaction from the normally shy and quiet boy, then he believed his talent was far beyond others.
 If he could make Ichigo gaze at him without taking his eyes off even if the boy wanted to, then Byakuya succeeded as a violinist.
-And it felt so good to make Ichigo stare at him like that, like he was the only person in world worth staring at…
+And it felt so good to make Ichigo stare at him like that, like he was the only person in the world worth staring at…

 It felt so good, staring into those brown eyes while he played.
 He could see Ichigo blushing but the boy still couldn't take his eyes off of him.
 That was good.
 The corner of his lips twitched into a smile.
 Those eyes and those flushed cheeks were good.